Tiny-house movement: Legality

 One of the biggest obstacles faced by the tiny-house movement is the difficulty of finding a region in which such a house can be constructed.
 Zoning regulations typically specify minimum square footage for new constructions on a foundation, and for tiny houses on wheels, parking on one's own land may be prohibited by local regulations against camping.
 While tiny houses have the potential to reduce building and living costs, they can still be costly as a result of the cost of the land they occupy.

 In addition, RV parks do not always allow tiny houses unless they meet the criteria required for RVs.
-Tiny houses on wheels are considered RVs and are not suitable for permanent residence, according to the Recreational Vehicle Industry Association.
+Tiny houses on wheels are considered RVs and are not suitable for permanent residence, according to the Recreational Vehicle Industry Association (RVIA).
 From RV Business, "The RVIA will continue to shy away from allowing members who produce products that are referred to as 'tiny houses' or 'tiny homes.'
 (However, the RVIA does allow 'tiny home' builders to join as long as their units are built to RV or park-model RV standards.)"